TanyaChichkan/Calendar/README.md

 npm start
 ```

-&middot; To run the app from the browser, follow the link https://tanyachichkan.github.io/Calendar/
+* To run the app from the browser, follow the link https://tanyachichkan.github.io/Calendar/

 Follow the link in your browser
 [http://localhost:4040](http://localhost:4040).